guidojw/maia/kubernetes/README.md

 ./kubernetes/get-service-account-config.sh
 ```

 This wil output the kubeconfig to file `github-actions` in the project root.
-If necessary, change the IP address in the cluster server config to an external IP and then save it in a GitHub Actions secret.
+If necessary, change the IP address in the cluster server config to an external domain/IP and then save it in a GitHub Actions secret.

 ## Removing cluster
 Run the playbook with: